dancmc/comp90054-pacman-wiki/Value-Iteration.md

 other situations that we had not implemented yet which would have further made things more challenging and problematic and also be the cause of unforeseen errors.

+Another problem that was caused due to this was that due to the extra logic that we had to add in order to handle the edge cases the closest dot that was being returned was not in fact the closest dot from the current location searched for at every turn, so there is a possibility that we may not find a dot that is actually close to our agent and instead go after one which is far away.

 Approach 2: Calculating Value Iteration on the whole map at every turn
 ----------------------------------------------------------------------